 Otherwise, the rental process will be very hard and full of headaches.

 This document will help you avoid many mistakes.

 PLEASE NOTE: The below information is general advice and a guide only.

 Bedssi does not assume any liability for the content provided in this page.
-Make sure you check other sources as well.
+Make sure you check other sources as well before making any decision.

-We strongly recommend you ensure your tenancy agreement is documented in the form of a lease agreement.
+We recommend you ensure your tenancy agreement is documented in the form of a lease agreement.
 This will protect both you and your landlord in the event of a legal issue, and means you mutually understand what’s expected from one another.
 Agreements and other helpful documents are typically found on the state or territory’s Department of Commerce website.

 Your lease agreement will formalise important aspects like monthly rent, bond amount, inspections and damage reporting, to name a few.
 You’ll also have the opportunity to clarify what’s OK and not OK for your renter, such as whether pets are allowed or whether repainting the walls is permitted.
 And of course, you can spell out the consequences of breaking the agreement.
 You can also confirm if the rent you pay includes bills, internet, etc. Please note that the only bill that has to be paid by the landlord is the water bill.